 Help us get this information out there, share this article around, make people aware of what is really going on.

-Jared Kushner under FBI scrutiny in Russia investigation
+Jared Kushner examined as part of FBI Russia investigation

 “Mr. Kushner previously volunteered to share with Congress what he knows about these meetings.
-He will do the same if he is contacted in connection with any other inquiry,” Jamie Gorelick, an attorney for Kushner told the Post and NBC.
+He will do the same if he is contacted in connection with any other inquiry,” Kushner’s lawyer, Jamie Gorelick, said in a statement obtained by ABC News.